Mastercard® Gold Card™

-The 24-karat gold-plated, stainless steel Mastercard® Gold Card is an extravagance in the credit card world.
-The hefty $995 annual fee can be prohibitively expensive, unless you spend thousands every month and take full advantage of its perks, which are mainly travel-related.
+The patented 24-karat gold-plated front and carbon back Mastercard® Gold Card is an extravagance in the credit card world.
+The hefty $995 annual fee ($295 for each Authorized User) can be prohibitively expensive, unless you spend thousands every month and take full advantage of its perks, which are mainly travel-related.

 With so many competitive rewards cards out there for people with excellent credit, which this card requires, it’s hard to justify — or even surpass in value — the big price tag.
 We didn’t think particularly highly of the other cards in this trio, either: Mastercard Titanium Card and Mastercard Black Card.

 If you want a card that will turn heads, the flashy Mastercard Gold Card could be the one.
 Its bold look comes with an equally bold annual fee, just five bucks shy of $1,000.

 Although this card offers a few exciting perks, cardholders will have to work harder to get value out of Gold than they would with other cards.

 If you do want to try out this card, the easiest way to get value out of it is through travel.